 How we tested this website

-In order to ensure our site is conformant and user friendly for as many people as possible, we have had extensive manual and automated testing carried out by Test Partners (This link will take you away from our site).
-We have used tools such as SortSite and Wave to ensure conformance, as well as acquiring software from Silktide to constantly monitor our site for conformance.
+In order to ensure our site is compliant and user friendly for as many people as possible, we have had extensive manual and automated testing carried out by Test Partners (This link will take you away from our site).
+We have used tools such as SortSite and Wave to ensure compliance, as well as acquiring software from Silktide to constantly monitor our site for compliance.

-We constantly test this website for conformance with the Web Content Accessibility Guidelines V2.1 level A, level AA, and AAA where possible; we carry out these tests internally.
+We constantly test this website for compliance with the Web Content Accessibility Guidelines V2.1 level A, level AA, and AAA where possible; we carry out these tests internally.

 Request content in an accessible format